edgardovbak/simple-gulp-package/README.md

 - gulp : default command - Rebuild all project files
 - gulp clean : remove files from build folder
 - gulp watch : run local server and detect changes in files from app folder
+- gulp css : optimize and minimize css in build folder

 ### Files and folders